FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 It also contains phenolic acid, which is an important anti-carcinogen.

-In addition, phenolic acid and other polyphenols in the eggplant’s skin help your dog process sugar.
+Can dogs eat eggplant skin?
+As I mentioned earlier, yes, dogs can in fact eat eggplant skin.
+The phenolic acid and other polyphenols in the eggplant’s skin help your dog process sugar.

 Potential Harmful Effects of Feeding Your Dog Eggplant